drb/spotipi/README.md

 Once the code initializes it will output a path you can connect to with a mobile device or browser.
 The default port is 3000.

-### Keep alive in background
+### Keep alive in background & starting/stopping

 There are a few ways to do this - forever is an NPM module that will spawn an instance of the server in the background and restart it when the process inevitably crashes.

-Install the module globally
+Install the module globally:

 `sudo npm install -g forever`

-Start instance
+Start instance:

+*if you started the process earlier using `node spotipi.js`, kill it now; otherwise you won't be able to start it using forever.*

 `forever start spotipi.js`

-Check instance is alive
+Check instance is alive:

-`forever list` - this will output the process.
+`forever list` - this will output the process - take a note of the pid's index that is listed between [parens] i.e. [0] spotipi.js

+Kill instance:

+`forever stop <pid_index>`